As a patent attorney you'll assess whether inventions are new and innovative, and therefore eligible to be patented

 A small number of patent attorneys are employed by government departments such as the Ministry of Defence (MoD).

-It's possible to move between different types of employer during your career.
+It's possible to move between different types of employers during your career.

 Look for job vacancies at:

-Specialist recruitment agencies, such as Dawn Ellmore Employment and Fellows and Associates, handle patent attorney vacancies for those who are part or fully qualified and registered.
+Specialist recruitment agencies, such as Dawn Ellmore Employment, Fellows and Associates and Sacco Mann handle patent attorney vacancies for those who are part or fully qualified and registered.

-Search the IP Careers Directory of Employers for a list of patent firms.
+Search the IP Careers - Employer Directory for a list of patent firms.
 The directory provides employer profiles and details of vacancies for trainee and qualified attorneys.

 Professional development

-• attending seminars and webinars on particular areas of patent work and intellectual property law run by CIPA and other relevant organisations
+• attending seminars and webinars on particular areas of patent work and intellectual property law run by The Chartered Institute of Patent Attorneys (CIPA) and other relevant organisations

 • attending seminars to help develop your business skills when running a practice